 NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

-Also fundamental to modern data analysis is an ability to work with probabilities.
-Again, many of you will find this a basic review, but I want to ensure that all of us are working with solid foundations before we venture into more advanced topics.
+Also fundamental to modern data analysis is an ability to work with probabilities and probability distributions.
+This is a high-level review, and is not new for many of you, but I want to ensure that we are working with solid foundations before we venture into more advanced topics.

 Consider an urn filled with blue, red, and green spheres.
 To make the example more concrete, assume the following: